Welcome to Patrick Galvin’s page on Podcasts.ie here we are including recordings of some of Patrick’s best known work.

 His early plays Cry the Believers and And Him Stretched were staged in Dublin in the 60s, during which time he acquired the title of ‘Enfant terrible’ of the Irish Theatre from some critics.
 As resident dramatist at the Lyric Theatre in Belfast in the 1970′s and 80′s, his plays Nightfall to Belfast, The Last Burning and We Do It For Love were staged and afterwards these plays were also produced in Canada, New York, Australia, Norway, Germany and Wales, The Young Vic in London, The Citizens’ Theatre, Glasgow, the Everyman Theatre in Cork and The Abbey Theatre in Dublin.
 In the late 1970s his play The Devil’s Own People was staged at the Dublin Theatre Festival and directed by Jim Waring.
 In 1981 he wrote the operetta My Silver Bird, based on the life and Times of Grace O’Malley, with a musical score by Peadar Ó Riada.
 This was staged at the Lyric Theatre.

-Patrick Galvin has adapted a number of his stage plays for broadcast on RTE, BBC, Radio 4, and World Service.
+Patrick Galvin adapted a number of his stage plays for broadcast on RTE, BBC, Radio 4, and World Service.
 His radio play Class of ’39 was broadcast on BBC Radio 4 to great acclaim.
 He adapted Paul Smith’s The Countrywoman and W.W.
 Jacob’s The Monkey’s Paw for BBC Radio 4 and the World Service.
 In the late 80s his verse play City Child Come Trailing Home was broadcast live on RTE followed by the plays Seascape, Wolfe and Quartet for Night Town.

 Patrick has seven volumes of poetry including “Heart of Grace”, “Christ in London”, “The Woodburners”, “Man On the Porch”, “Folk Tales for the General”, “The Death of Art O’Leary” and “New and Selected Poems” published by Cork University Press in 1996.